 Once you have added the server, enable it, and then click Proceed.

-To see monitoring results on the server(s), click Launch.
+To see monitoring results on one or more servers, click Launch.

 Performance Monitoring Toolset starts and you can see the status of the instances.